 I know I promised you that I will share my mistakes and my travel tips and tricks, so let’s start.
 If you have your own opinion, and that’s very good.
 I would really want to hear it in the comments.
-It will be 5 parts, coz I have 5 tips that were tested, by my mom and me.

 1. Remember that the Deer Are Wild Animals

 The most crucial point to remember is that the deer in Nara are living there because they have been considered sacred animals.
 Yes, they are used to the presence of humans but are not domesticated, and they aren’t pets.
 If they don’t like what you are doing to them, they will bite or kick.

 Nara’s deer are small if you are comparing them to the deer we are used to seeing on the postcards or in the zoo.
 Probably you will want to pet them because they are so cute and innocent looking.
 When they lay down to relax somewhere, they even might let you touch them, but usually, they do not enjoy being petted.

 If that doesn’t convince you to keep your hand off the deer, and you want to try it anyway.
 Then slowly approach the deer with your hand extended towards it.
 If it turns away or shows you that it doesn’t want to be touched, you should step back, and refrain from petting deer to avoid any accidents.